 A clever feature seen in some towers was an open back.
-Not only did it allow for supplies to easily be hauled up, but if that tower was overrun by attackers they couldn’t use it against the defenders.
+Not only did it allow for supplies to easily be hauled up, but if attackers overran that tower, they couldn’t use it against the defenders.
 Some towers were cut off from the wall by drawbridges for added defence.

 Circular towers, Lusk, Dublin.

 The gate was perhaps the most important feature of a fortification because, in theory, it was the easiest point of access for attackers.
 Most gatehouses had battlements which defenders could stand upon to keep attackers at bay.
 Moats and drawbridges were added later to enhance defence.

 Gatehouses consisted of a set of reinforced wooden and/or metal doors and a portcullis made of reinforced wood or iron.
 An example of a mighty gatehouse can be seen in Harlech Castle in Wales.
 It had three portcullises, three doors, and four towers.
 If you managed to get past the first you were trapped at the second, and so on.
 The walls of the gatehouse were punctuated with arrow slits through which the defenders could fire upon the attackers, and murder holes in the ceiling through which arrows could be fired, rocks dropped or hot liquids poured.

 Harlech Castle gatehouse, Wales